SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

     (swift) var freezingPointOfWater = Celsius(withKelvin: -273.15)
     // freezingPointOfWater : Celsius = Celsius(0.0)

+..
+TODO: mention that initializers can be written in either function syntax.

 The value of a constant ``val`` property can be modified at any point during initialization, as long as is is definitely set to a value by the time the initializer has finished: